wannasleepforlong/Vector-Database-Retriever-using-Weaviate-HuggingFace-and-FastAPI/README.md

 # Vector Database Retriever using Weaviate, HuggingFace, and FastAPI

-This project demonstrates how to build a vector database retriever using Weaviate and the Hugging Face API.
-With this setup, you can store data objects and vector embeddings, enabling efficient retrieval based on similarity measures and deploy it using FastAPI.
+This project demonstrates how to build a vector database retriever using Weaviate and the Hugging Face API and deploy it using FastAPI.
+With this setup, you can store data objects and vector embeddings, enabling efficient retrieval based on similarity measures.

 ## Introduction